ZenoNex/Gyroidic-Sparse-Covariance-Flux-Reasoner/docs/MATHEMATICAL_DETAILS.md

 ## 27. Backtracking with Fixed Point Residues (ADMR)

-To make backtracking "warm-started" and computable, the architecture employs ADMR (Alternating Directions of Multiplicative Remainders)—a number-theoretic analogue to ADMM.
+To make backtracking "warm-started" and computable, the architecture employs ADMR (Alternating Directions of Multiplicative Remainders)a number-theoretic analogue to ADMM.

 ### 27.1 Adaptive Moduli and Flux
 The mechanism uses adaptive moduli ($m_j$) that update dynamically according to the measurable flux through "holes" and "cross-links" in the topological boundary network.